atellmer/dark/packages/styled/README.md

-# @dark-engine/styled 🌖
+# @dark-engine/styled 💅

-Styled components 💅 for Dark.
+Styled components for Dark 🌖

 [More about Dark](https://github.com/atellmer/dark)